vgiles/acmc21-website/static/proceedings/proceedings-print.md

 investigate a more optimal workflow that could utilize the SP and its functions to the fullest potential.

-# Multimodal Soundscape Synthesis
+# Sergio Santiago Renteria Aguilar: Multimodal Soundscape Synthesis

-### Sergio Santiago Renteria Aguilar

 ## Abstract